nextstrain/nextclade/docs/user/migration-v3.md

 - [Nextclade software GitHub issues](https://github.com/nextstrain/nextclade/issues) - to report bugs and ask questions about Nextclade software
 - [Nextclade data GitHub issues](https://github.com/nextstrain/nextclade_data/issues) - to report bugs and ask questions about Nextclade datasets
 - [Nextstrain discussion forum](https://discussion.nextstrain.org) - for general discussion and questions

-If you encounter problems during migration, or breaking changes not mentioned in this document, please report it to developers by [opening a new GitHub issue](https://github.com/nextstrain/nextclade/issues).

 ## 1. Nextalign CLI is removed